The track notes on the site have ratings for difficulty, quality, wetsuits and time. Read the following to see what these ratings mean.

 Quality ratings

-Many of my canyon track notes have a rating out of 10 for the canyon.
+Many of my canyon track notes have a rating out of 10 for the canyon, mostly based around the quality of the slot.

 • The canyon ratings are out of 10.
 Even the crappiest canyon gets a 1.
 If something gets a 0, then it's not a canyon (in my opinion again of course).